 - State: California

-Still in the South side of the country, we move to San Jose, also one of the cities located in the bay area is known the citadel of Silicon Valley comes in at the seventh spot on our list.
+Still, in the Southside of the country, we move to San Jose, also one of the cities located in the bay area is known as the citadel of Silicon Valley comes in at the seventh spot on our list.
 The median household income in the city is around $81,000.
-The presence of these tech companies has helped reduce the rate of unemployment in the city but however, it is the main reason for the skyrocket price of commodities and houses too, that is at an average about $575,000.
+The presence of these tech companies has helped reduce the rate of unemployment in the city but however, it is the main reason for the skyrocketing price of commodities and houses too, which is at an average about $575,000.